quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - advanced examples.md

 ```

 In this case the four main coordinates are not orthogonal coordinates, but instead
-just different label for the same data points, also known as a "multi-index".
+just different labels for the same data points, also known as a "multi-index".

 ```{code-cell} ipython3
 fig, axs = plt.subplots(3, 1, figsize=(10, 10), sharex=True)